 - Combining all the reasons above and with a more broad and diverse player base, the BO1 metagame currently heavily favors aggressive strategies, which generally has a lower barrier of entry, and to some extent combo and control.

-January 2020 Season
+February 2020 Ranked Season

-Metagame Tier List – January 5, 2019
+Metagame Tier List – February 3, 2020

 |Tier||Deck Archetype||Decklists||Related Archetypes|

-|2||Mono White Aggro||Decklists|
+|2||Mono White Devotion||Decklists||Mono White Aggro|

-|3||Esper Stax||Decklists||Esper Control|
+|3||Esper Hero||Decklists||Esper Control|

 Looking for more Standard deck archetypes and decks?
 Check out our deck database!